 Zoroastrianism is one of the world’s oldest monotheistic religions.
-It was launched by the Prophet Zoroaster (or Zarathustra) in ancient Iran approximately 3500 years ago.
-Zoroastrianism belief, spread through the territory of ancient Iran and Central Asia in the 7thc.-6thc.
+It was launched by the Prophet Zoroaster (or Zarathustra) in ancient Iran, approximately 3500 years ago.
+Zoroastrianism belief spread through the territory of ancient Iran and Central Asia in the 7th c. – 6th c.
 BC.

 The geographical situation of Central Asia at the crossroads of major cultural routes also committed to this power.
-Zarathustra’s statement, predating Judaism, Christianity, and Islam, also focused on the uncreated God, Ahura Mazda, creator of all things, and hypotheses on paradise and hell.
+Zarathustra’s statements, predating Judaism, Christianity, and Islam, also focused on the uncreated God, Ahura Mazda, creator of all things, and hypotheses on paradise and hell.

 In the mid-20th century, the Russian archeologist and orientalist S.P.
 Tolstov studied the ancient monuments dating from the mid-1st millennium B.C. and concluded that Zoroastrianism had originated in the ancient Khorezm.
-Today this idea is shared by numerous distinguished scholars.
-To date, were found 63 Zoroastrian monuments, including those in Iran, India, Afghanistan and Pakistan.
-Thirty-eight of them are in Uzbekistan, whereas 17 of these monuments are located in Khorezm.
+Today this idea is supported by numerous distinguished scholars.
+To date, 63 Zoroastrian monuments have been found, including those in Iran, India, Afghanistan and Pakistan.
+Thirty-eight of them are in Uzbekistan, whereas 17 of these monuments are located in old Khorezm empire area.

 Chilpik - Zoroastrian funerary tower

-Noruz - Zoroastian New Year
+Noruz - Zoroastian (Persian) New Year

-Noruz also known as Jamshedi or Jamshidi Noruz is the seventh compulsory feast and is dedicated to fire.
+Noruz also known as Jamshedi or Jamshidi Noruz, is the seventh compulsory feast and is dedicated to fire.
 It is the Zoroastrian New Year celebration and occurs on the spring equinox.
-Noruz is profoundly rooted in Iranian and Central Asian culture and it is still celebrated as the Iranian New Year in Islamic Iran as well as in Central Asia.
+Noruz is profoundly rooted in Iranian and Central Asian culture and it is still celebrated as the Iranian New Year in Islamic Iran as well as in all of Central Asia.
 Many fires are lit and there is feasting and celebrations.
 In modern times fireworks have also become part of the festivities.